aniabrown/hpc-carpentry-WHPC/_episodes/13-scheduler.md

 > ## Submitting resource requests
 >
-> Submit a job that will use 1 full node and 5 minutes of walltime.
+> Submit a job that will use 1 full node and 2 minutes of walltime.
 {: .challenge}

 {% include /snippets/13/env_challenge.snip %}

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use walltime as an example.
-We will request 30 seconds of walltime, and attempt to run a job for two minutes.
+We will request 30 seconds of walltime, and attempt to run a job for one minute.

 ```
 {% include /snippets/13/long_job.snip %}